Permafrost/TundraTN/SERVICES.md

 Conditions can be any statement supported by `Tundra/tundra.condition:evaluate`.
-The condition will be evaluated against a pipeline containing `$bizdoc`, `$sender`, `$receiver`, the parsed bizdoc content as an IData document called `$document`, and the parsing schema/document blueprint used by the parser as a string called `$schema`.
+The condition will be evaluated against a pipeline containing `$bizdoc`, `$sender`, `$receiver`, the parsed bizdoc content as an `IData` document called `$document`, and the parsing schema/document blueprint used by the parser as a string called `$schema`.

-A null condition will always evaluate to true, and can therefore be used as a default branch statement to match any documents unmatched by more specific conditions.
+A null condition will always evaluate to `true`, and can therefore be used as a default branch statement to match any documents unmatched by more specific conditions.